-Jaga Bata: Easy Butter Potato Recipe using Microwave
+Jaga Bata: Japanese Butter Potato Recipe using Microwave

 What is Jagabata (Jaga Bata)?

-Actually, Jagabata is a compound word composed of “Jaga (じゃが)”, an abbreviation of “Jagaimo (じゃがいも)” meaning “potato” in Japanese, and the word “bata (バター)” that stands for butter.
+Jagabata is actually a compound word composed of “Jaga (じゃが)”, an abbreviation of “Jagaimo (じゃがいも)” meaning “potato”, and “bata (バター)” that stands for butter.

-So Jaga Bata is a simple snack food consisting basically of plain cooked (baked, steamed, or boiled) potatoes and pats of butter, but has been a long-time favorite festival food in Japan.
+And Jaga Bata is a simple snack food consisting basically of plain cooked (baked, steamed, or boiled) potatoes and pats of butter.

 Jaga Bata Recipe using Microwave Oven